SkylineCommunications/dataminer-docs-connectors/connector/doc/Starlink_Telemetry_API.md

 ### Login Page

 The Login page contains the Client ID, the Client Secret and the Authentication field.
-When both Client ID and Client Secret are accepted by the API, the **Authentication** field will indicate **Successful** and data will start appearing in the element.
+When both Client ID and Client Secret are accepted by the API, the Authentication field will indicate Successful and data will start appearing in the element.

+In case no data is appearing in the element and the traffic inside the Stream Viewer seems minimal, please verify if the **Authentication** parameter is indicating Successful.
+If it's indicating **Failed** it means that the Client ID or the Client Secret is not correct.

+The polling mechanism is triggered after a Client Secret value change.
+This means that a Client Secret value change is required to trigger a new poll cycle after correcting an incorrect Client ID.

 ### Accounts Page

-All known accounts are listed in the **Accounts** table.
+All known accounts are listed in the Accounts table.
 Each row in this table contains a polling toggle button.
 No Telemetry will be polled by default.
-The toggle button of every row will indicate *Disabled*.
+The toggle button of every row will indicate *Disabled* after element creation.
 You'll need to enable polling for the relevant accounts to be able to see data in the following tables: User Terminals, Alerts and Routers.

+> [!NOTE]
-Keep in mind that it can take some time before data is visible in the above mentioned tables after enabling the polling for one or more accounts.
+> Keep in mind that it can take some time before data is visible in the above mentioned tables after enabling the polling for one or more accounts.
 There is no trigger after changing one or more toggle buttons.
 Every timer cycle the connector checks for which accounts polling is enabled.